Research

 Ongoing & Recent Projects:

-• ASC Technical Working Group: We’ve participated in the Aquaculture Stewardship Council’s shrimp welfare Technical Working Group since 2023, helping strengthen evidence-informed welfare requirements.
+• ASC Technical Working Group: We’ve participated in the Aquaculture Stewardship Council’s Technical Working Group for shrimp welfare since 2023, helping strengthen evidence-informed welfare requirements.
 In 2025, the ASC Farm Standard recognised electrical stunning as an acceptable method of stunning for shrimps.
 Read more

 • Wild-Caught Shrimp Welfare: Our Research and Policy Lead, Shannon Davis, co-authored Shrimp and Prawn Welfare in the Wild-Caught Fishing Industry (2025), synthesizing the evidence on welfare in wild-capture and mapping recommendations to reduce suffering at scale.
 Read more